List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner name, registration date, fuel type, and insurance status.
-This confirms the vehicle’s legal standing.
+1. Check RC details on Parivahan app — Verify the owner’s name, vehicle registration date, fuel type, and current insurance status.
+Ensure there are no pending challans.

-- Match chassis number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or near the driver’s seat) and ensure it matches the RC book.
+2. Match Chassis Number — Find the chassis number (usually under the bonnet, on a doorframe sticker, or etched on the floor near the passenger seat) and ensure it perfectly matches the RC book.

-- Check odometer reading — Compare it with service records.
-If the kms are low but pedals or steering are very worn, suspect tampering.
+3. Check Odometer Reading — Compare the dashboard odometer with service records.
+If the kilometres are low but the pedals or steering wheel are heavily worn, suspect tampering.

-- Perform a cold start test — Arrange to see the car when it hasn’t been started for several hours.
-Listen for any difficulty in starting, excessive smoke, or unusual noises, indicating potential engine issues.
+4. Cold Start Test — Arrange to see the car when it hasn’t been run for several hours.
+Listen for any difficulty starting, unusual engine noises, or excessive smoke, which could indicate engine issues.

-- Take a test drive for 15+ minutes — Drive on varying roads to test acceleration, braking (listen for squealing or grinding), gear shifts (smoothness, no jerks), and steering vibration at speeds up to 80 kmph.
+8. Drive for 15+ Minutes — Test acceleration, braking (listen for squealing or grinding), gear shifts (especially for AMTs, check for jerks), and steering vibration at speeds up to 80 kmph.

-- Look for paint mismatch and panel gaps — Walk around the car in good light, looking for variations in paint shade between panels, which indicates accident repair.
+10. Look for Paint Mismatch and Panel Gaps — Walk around the car in good light, looking for variations in paint shade between panels, which indicates accident repair.
 Check uniform gaps between doors, bonnet, and boot.

 Insider Checks

-THE STEERING WHEEL WEAR TEST.
-Run your hands around the steering wheel rim, specifically at the 10 and 2 o’clock positions.
-These areas show wear first from daily grip.
-A truly low-km car will have uniform texture.
-If these spots are noticeably smoother or shinier than the 6 o’clock position, the car has seen extensive use, regardless of the odometer.
-Replacing a worn steering wheel can cost ₹15,000-₹25,000.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, paying close attention to the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A genuinely low-kilometre Kiger will have uniform texture all around.
+If the 10 and 2 o’clock positions are noticeably smoother or shinier than the 6 o’clock position, it’s a strong indicator the car has been driven a lot, regardless of what the odometer shows.
+This could cost you ₹10,000-₹20,000 to replace or refurbish later.

-THE DOOR HINGE SAG TEST.
-Open each door about halfway and gently lift the outer edge upwards.
-There should be minimal to no play.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s, it might have been replaced.
-Hinge repair or replacement can cost ₹5,000-₹10,000 per door.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
+There should be almost no vertical play or movement.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed or misaligned during accident repair.
+If a passenger door sags more than the driver’s door, that door was likely involved in a side impact or replaced.
+Fixing saggy hinges can range from ₹3,000 for adjustment to ₹10,000+ for hinge replacement.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST.
-Invest ₹500-₹1,000 in a paint thickness gauge from Amazon and check every panel.
-Factory paint on a Kiger is typically 100-130 microns.
-Readings above 200 microns usually mean repainting due to an accident.
-If you don’t have a gauge, use a strong fridge magnet – it will stick weaker or not at all to areas with thick body filler under repainted sections.
-Always check the ROOF; it’s rarely repainted unless there was a serious accident.
-Missing this could mean buying a ₹30,000-₹1,00,000+ accident repair.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Ideally, use a paint thickness gauge (you can buy one for ₹500-₹1,000 online) across every panel.
+Factory paint on a Kiger is usually 100-130 microns.
+Readings above 200 microns strongly suggest repainting due to an accident.
+If you don’t have a gauge, try a fridge magnet—it will stick weaker or not at all to areas with thick body filler or multiple layers of paint.
+Always check the ROOF; it’s rarely repainted unless there was a serious accident, making it a good reference point.
+Missing this could hide ₹30,000-₹1,00,000 in accident repair.

-THE TYRE DATE CODE CHECK.
-Locate the 4-digit number in an oval on the tyre sidewall (e.g., “2521” means week 25 of 2021).
-If the car is from 2021 but the tyres are from 2018 or earlier, they’re either old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements due to high usage or punctures.
-A full set of new tyres is ₹18,000-₹28,000.
+THE TYRE DATE CODE CHECK: Look on the tyre sidewall for a 4-digit number within an oval (e.g., “2521” means week 25 of 2021).
+If the car is from 2021 but the tyres are from 2018 or 2019, they are either old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements, often due to high usage or damage.
+A full set of new tyres is ₹20,000-₹28,000.

 Common Scams to Watch For (India 2026)

-Fake Service Records.
-Sellers might forge service stamps or create fake digital records to show a complete service history.
-Detection: Call the authorized service center directly with the VIN (Vehicle Identification Number) and verify the entire service history.
-Any gaps or discrepancies are red flags.
-What to do: Only trust records verified by the service center.
+Fake Service Records: Some unscrupulous sellers forge service stamps or create fake digital records.
+Always call the authorized Renault service center directly with the car’s VIN (Vehicle Identification Number) and cross-verify the entire service history.
+Look for suspicious gaps or inconsistencies in records.

 Seller’s Guide — How to Maximize Your Renault Kiger Resale

-Get a Fresh Service Done.
-A recent service stamp in your Kiger’s booklet, especially from an authorized center, adds immense trust and can increase your asking price by ₹5,000-₹10,000.
-It shows you’ve maintained the car.
+Get a Fresh Service Done: A recent service stamp in the booklet, ideally from an authorized Renault service center, adds immense credibility and can boost your asking price by ₹10,000-₹20,000.
+Buyers appreciate knowing the car is ready to go.

-Ensure All Electricals Work.
-Double-check that all power windows, central locking, AC, music system, all lights, and the reverse camera are fully functional.
-Any non-working electricals will be points for negotiation.
+Ensure All Electricals Work: Before showing the car, double-check that all lights (headlights, tail lights, indicators), horn, power windows, central locking, infotainment system, and AC are fully functional.
+Any non-working component will be a point for negotiation.

 Final Verdict — Should You Buy or Sell in 2026?